 The original post was published on May 7, 2020.
 It has since been updated by Firm Partner Blair Gue to reflect the changes in the regulatory bodies governing California’s cannabis industry.
 You can access the archived original post here.

 The below is a brief description of the process involved in an administrative enforcement action brought by the Department of Cannabis Control (the “DCC” or “Department”) and taken through administrative hearing through the Office of Administrative Hearings (OAH).

 An Overview of Enforcement Actions Brought by the Department of Cannabis Control

-Initial enforcement actions are brought by the BCC to address problematic conduct by persons and licensees.
+Initial enforcement actions are brought by the DCC to address problematic conduct by persons and licensees.
 Pursuant to the Business and Professions Code § 26030 the grounds for commencing an enforcement or disciplinary action against a cannabis operation are broad and include:

 - failure to comply with any rule or regulation;